pagodingo/BlogHub/README.md

 Ex: PagoDingo/notes-pega, pega-2-1.md
 ```

-#### 3. Publish this project to any host site of your choosing, and make changes to your content on-the-fly locally, then push them to your archive.
-Changes will update automatically if you choose to use either of the recommendations listed below:
+#### 3. Publish this project to any host provider of your choosing, and make changes to your content 💻 on-the-fly.

+#### Then, once you're finished, push it up into your digital archive.

+#### Updates happen immediately if you choose to use either of the recommendations listed below:
 ---
 Host Recommendations
 - <a href="https://netlify.com" target="_blank">Netlify</a>